P-p-H-d/mlib/README.md

 This can simplify a lot OPLIST usage and it is recommended.

-Each type a macro expects an oplist, you can give instead its type.
+Then each times a macro expects an oplist, you can give instead its type.
-This make the code much easier to read.
+This make the code much easier to read and understand.

-There is one exception however: the macros that are used to build oplist (like ARRAY\_OPLIST) don't perform this simplification and the oplist of the basic type shall be given instead.
+There is one exception however: the macros that are used to build oplist (like ARRAY\_OPLIST) don't perform this simplification and the oplist of the basic type shall be given instead
-This is due to limitation in the C preprocessing.
+(This is due to limitation in the C preprocessing).

 ### API Interface Adaptation